Gertrude (Minerd) McClements was born in November 1894 in Dunbar, Fayette County, PA, the daughter of Andrew R. and Annie (Rhodes) Minerd.

 As a young woman, she resided at 5460 Penn Avenue in Pittsburgh.

-In about 1952, when she would have been 30 years of age, Ann married 29-year-old Russell McIlwain (1923-1983), of Barnesboro, PA.
+In about 1952, when she would have been 30 years of age, Ann married 29-year-old Russell McIlwain (1923-1983), the son of Raymond of Barnesboro, Cambria County, PA.
 A notice of their marriage license application was printed in the Pittsburgh Press.